hashicorp/terraform-provider-azurerm/website/docs/r/loadbalancer_backend_address_pool.html.markdown

 # azurerm_lb_backend_address_pool

-Manage a Load Balancer Backend Address Pool.
+Manages a Load Balancer Backend Address Pool.

 ~> **NOTE:** When using this resource, the Load Balancer needs to have a FrontEnd IP Configuration Attached